 The insurance companies use a form of the credit score (known as the “insurance score”) which takes into accounts things like late payments, type of credit, credit card utilization and collections.

 Some states are still struggling with this issue.
-For example, in Michigan, the Attorney General address auto insurance laws and banned the practice of considering credit in determining insurance premium rates.
+For example, in Michigan, the Attorney General addressed auto insurance laws and banned the practice of considering credit in determining insurance premium rates.
 The Michigan Supreme Court suggested that these scores were part of a reasonable way of classifying risk.

 Free Car Insurance Comparison